Jerry Moran: LGBT rights

 The Human Rights Campaign has rated his voting record on LGBT rights as zero in five separate scorecards.

 Marijuana

 Moran has a "D-" grade from the National Organization for the Reform of Marijuana Laws (NORML) for his voting history on cannabis-related causes.

 Opioids

 In September 2018, Moran voted for a package of 70 Senate bills that cost $8.4 billion and altered programs across multiple agencies, as part of a bipartisan effort to prevent opioids from being shipped through the U.S. Postal Service and to grant doctors the ability to prescribe medications designed to wean opioid addictions.

 SafeSport

-In February 2022, on a Nightline program about criticisms of the United States Center for SafeSport titled "Sports misconduct watchdog faces crisis of confidence", Moran said that every athlete-victim he visited with "had little or no confidence in SafeSport."
-He and Senator Richard Blumenthal said that they believe that more transparency is required from SafeSport, which does not make public its investigative findings or arbitration decisions, to protect young athletes, and that SafeSport must make its work public.
+In February 2022, Moran said that every athlete-victim he had spoken to "had little or no confidence in SafeSport".
+He and Senator Richard Blumenthal said they believed that to protect young athletes, more transparency was required from SafeSport, which does not make public its investigative findings or arbitration decisions, and that SafeSport must make its work public.